On the phase structure of driven quantum systems

 In the following we show that such Floquet-MBL systems can exhibit multiple phases.
 Some of these are driven cousins of MBL phases characterized by broken symmetries and topological order.
 Remarkably, others are genuinely new to the Floquet setting, characterized by order {\it and} non-trivial periodic dynamics.
 Our analysis identifies a key feature of the Floquet problem, the existence of Floquet eigenstates, which permits us to extend the notion of eigenstate order\cite{huse2013localization,pekker2014hilbert,vosk2014dynamical,chandran2014many,bahri2015localization} to time dependent Hamiltonians.
 Our work also builds on the discovery of topologically non-trivial Floquet single particle systems and recent advances in their classification \cite{Thouless:1983hb,Oka:2009kc,Jiang:2011cw,Kitagawa:2011fj,Lindner:2011ip,kitagawa2010topological,rudner2013anomalous,Nathan:2015tk,rroy2015ktheory}.
-As we will explain, non-trivial single particle drives can yet lead to trivial many-body periodic dynamics even without interactions.
-Thus, the full framework of disorder and interactions is required for the many-body problem.
+As we will explain, non-trivial single particle drives can yet lead to trivial many-body (MB) periodic dynamics even without interactions.
+Thus, the full framework of disorder and interactions is required for the MB problem.

-Below we offer details of this analysis.
-After a quick review of the Floquet eigenstate formalism, we describe the notion of eigenstate order and generalize it to the Floquet problem.
-We then illustrate our general ideas for driven Ising spin chains.
-First we show that there are two Floquet phases, paramagnet (PM) and spin glass (SG), that connect smoothly to phases in the undriven systems.
+In the following sections, we briefly review the Floquet formalism and describe the notion of eigenstate order before generalizing it to the Floquet setting.
+We then illustrate our ideas for driven Ising spin chains.
+We first show that there are two Floquet phases, paramagnet (PM) and spin glass (SG), that connect smoothly to phases in the undriven systems.
 We then identify two {\it new} phases that do {\it not}, which we term the Floquet $0 \pi$-PM and the Floquet $\pi$-SG.
 Along the way we note that, reformulated as fermion problems, these yield instances of Floquet topological order.
-We close with a summary and outlook.

 {\bf Floquet Formalism:} We consider periodic, interacting Hamiltonians which are local in space.
 The time dependent Schr\"odinger equation \beq i {d |\psi(t)\rangle \over dt} = H(t) |\psi(t)\rangle \eeq has special solutions~\cite{Shirley:1965cy,Sambe:1973hi,ZelDovich:1967va}: \beq |\psi_\alpha (t)\rangle = e^{- i \epsilon_\alpha t} |\phi_\alpha (t)\rangle \ \eeq defined by periodic states $ |\phi_\alpha (t)\rangle = |\phi_\alpha (t+T)\rangle$ and quasi-energies $\epsilon_\alpha$ defined modulo $2\pi/T$.